How to Start a Shopify Store: Step-by-Step Guide

 Step 10.
 Set Shipping Rates

 Alongside wondering how to start a Shopify business, you should also remember your activity's financial and operational side.
-Think about how you will ship the products to your clients, what the tax will be, how you will proceed with the payment, etc. This all can be adjusted while creating a Shopify store.
+Think about how you will ship the products to your clients, the tax, how you will proceed with the payment, etc. This all can be adjusted while creating a Shopify store.
 For example, you can adjust the shipping information by clicking Settings > Shipping and Delivery on the Shopify dashboard.

 Step 11.
 Set Tax Rates